AmosNimos/Vortex/README.md

 Welcome to **V0rtex**, Just trying to be a functional minimal python web browser!
 V0rtex is an open-source browser designed with hobbyists and Linux users in mind.

+Vortex is trying to be an alternative not a replacement.

 **V0rtex** : Use It, Hack It, Own It

 > Navigate the Information Superhighway (Internet) Without Built-in Influence or Interference from Large Monopolies and Political Agendas.
 A Step Towards a Free Digital Frontier!